Davygod/KEST2/windows_verkefni.md

 * What type of information is available on the Desktop and Taskbar?
   * Google Chrome
   * LockDown Browser
+* Click __Start__.
+The images show the differences in the Windows Start Menu in the different Windows versions
+Question:
-* Name a few applications listed in the Start Menu.
+Name a few applications listed in the Start Menu.
   * ???
 * What are some of the available options?
   * ???
+* Right-click the Taskbar to select the __Taskbar settings__.
+__Windows 7:__ Right-click the Taskbar > click __Properties__ to select Taskbar and Start menu Properties.
+__Windows 8.x:__ Right-click the Taskbar > click __Properties__ to select Taskbar and Navigation properties.
+Question:
-* What are the available options in the Taskbar settings?
+What are the available options in the Taskbar settings?
   * ???
+* Task View is the native virtual desktop feature for Windows 10.
+This allows you to view multiple desktops and used applications at the same time.
+Click __Task View__.
+(The icon is normally to the right of the Search bar.)
+Question:
-* What are the available options in the Task View settings?
+What are the available options in the Task View settings?
   * ???
-* What happened after opening the same application in Desktop 2 that was opened in Desktop 1?
+* In the Task View, create a new desktop.
+Navigate to Desktop 1 and open an application in Desktop 1.
+Open the same application in Desktop 2 that was opened in Desktop 1.
+Question:
+What happened?
   * ???
+* The Notification area on the right edge of the Taskbar provides system information.
-* List some examples of system information below.
+List some examples of system information below.
   * ???
+* In Windows 7 and 8.x, you can customize the Notification Area.
+Click the triangle > __Customize__ or click __Start__ > navigate to __Control Panel__ > __Notification Area Icons__.
+Questions:
-* What are the behavior options for the icons?
+What are the behavior options for the icons?
   * ???
-* Click Turn system icons on or off.
+* Click __Turn system icons on or off__.
 List the system icons that can be enabled.
   * ???
+* In Windows 7, 8.x, and 10, click the triangle, try to rearrange the icons or add/remove icons from the notification area by dragging them from the expanded triangle to the taskbar.
+For example, you can move the battery icon from the expanded triangle to the Taskbar.
+Action Center is a new feature in the notification center in Windows 10.
+Click the Notification icon in the Taskbar > select All settings or click Start > search for Settings.
+Then click System > click __Notifications & action__
+Question:
-* What can you do in the Notification & actions Settings window?
+What can you do in the Notification & actions Settings window?
   * Change notification settings in Windows 10
 ### 11.1.3.4 Lab - Work with Task Manager
 * To force the web browser to close, highlight the browser, and click __End task__.